mtacker/execute-immediate-issue/README.md

 The desire is to use Github Actions with "EXECUTE IMMEDIATE FROM" to orchestrate our deployments.

 I would like to have all my ```EXECUTE IMMEDIATE FROM``` commands for all our DDL operations live in a single driver script.
 However, when attempting to create a new database or schema the first EXECUTE IMMEDIATE FROM call succeeds, but the second one fails.
+If I flip my lines around the same thing happens, first succeeds, second still fails.

 Go to [sf_deploy_prd.sql](apps/sf_deploy_prd.sql) to see my driver script.
-This also contains the errors that occur on their respective lines.
-Interestingly, calls to build tables, views or any other kind of database object can be called sequentially from within my driver script with no issue.
-It only seems to be when building databases and/or schemas that this occurs.
+I've added comments whein sf_deploy_prd.sql to indicate where re the errors occur.
+Interestingly, calls to build tables, views or any other kind of database object can be fun sequentially from within my driver script just fine.
+It only when running my scripts that build databases and/or schemas that this issue occurs.
+And I suspect even further that the issue has to do with the extensive use of SET statements in the failing scripts.
+Note> this is NOT an issue with syntax in my schema build scripts.
+I know that because I can run them all sequentially from main.yml and everythign runs just fine!
+I can build roles, schemas and databases without issue that way!
+This is in no way a show-stopper from using ```EXECUTE IMMEDIATE FROM``` to do my deployments.
+It's just an inconvenience because I'm going to have to shove all my 'schema build' scripts in main.yml.
+Just not optimal as noted below:

 ## Successful (but not optimal) workaround